grimmbraten/spinning-jenny/README.md

 <br />

-Stop swearing about annoying `yarn audit` issues, say goodbye to manually managing resolutions in your `package.json` file, and focus on your code instead.
-Let **spinning-jenny** resolve vulnerabilities and resolutions for you.
+Stop swearing about annoying `yarn audit` issues, say goodbye to manually managing resolutions in your `package.json` file, and instead focus on coding.

 ## Installation